edm00se/blog/_posts/2018-08-07-developer-dog.md

 {% include series.html %}

 Hello from [#THATConference][that-conf]!
 This is my second year attending and I've been quite happy.
-The only thing I miss here is the great people I had the privelege of meeting and seeing within the IBM and friends world, but my work has shifted away over the last year.
+The only thing I miss here is the great people I had the privelege of meeting and seeing within the IBM and friends world, such as the always excellent [MWLUG](http://mwlug.com) that was a little over a week ago, but my work has shifted away over the last year.
 I'm looking forward to a couple of ideas in the future though, so who knows what the future will bring.

 There's nothing like a full day at a conference to get your developer juices flowing and a desire to get back to contributing to the blog.
 I also want to clear out this series to make room for other, related, topics.
 So here it is!
 When last we left off, we had covered the basic structure of a serverless function, complete with the needed hooks and handlers for use as an Amazon Alexa Skill.